kevinjordan1994/web-dev-quiz/README.md

 - An integer pointing to the correct index

 Feel free to come up with a question of your own and make a pull request!

+### ToDos and Issues
+- Add logic for choosing answers and checking for correct answer
+- Create UI
+- Add scoring system